Character class: In fantasy games and role-playing games

 In fantasy games, Fighter, Mage, and Thief form a common archetypal trio of basic classes, each ones' abilities offsetting the other's weakness.
-The Fighter is strong and focuses on weapon based combat, Mage is a ranged fighter with a variety of magic and Thief is physically frail but focuses on speed or stealth.
-Thus it is usual to find one (or more) classes that excel in combat, several classes (called spell-casters) that are able to perform magic (often different kinds of magic), and one or more class that deals with stealth.
+The Fighter is strong and focuses on weapon-based combat, the Mage, renamed Wizard in later editions of Dungeons & Dragons, is a ranged fighter equipped with a variety of magical abilities for combative and utilitarian purposes, and the Thief, renamed Rogue in later editions, is not physically strong but focuses on speed or stealth.
+Thus, it is usual to find one or more classes that excel in combat, several classes (called spell-casters) that are able to perform magic (often different kinds of magic), and one or more classes that deal with stealth.

-In its original release Dungeons & Dragons included three classes: fighting man, magic user, and cleric.
-Supplemental rules added the thief class.
-Classes were added, or were added as variant subclasses over the following editions of the game.
+In its original release Dungeons & Dragons included three classes: fighting man, magic user, and Cleric (a class distinct from Mages or Wizards that channels divine power from deific sources to perform thaumaturgy and miracles rather than arcane magic drawn from cosmic sources to cast spells), while supplemental rules added the Thief class.
+In subsequent editions of the game, new classes were added individually, from spell-casting classes such as the Sorcerer, Warlock and Druid, to more combat-centered classes such as the Barbarian, Ranger and Monk, along with variant subclasses.

-In science fiction and other non-fantasy role-playing games, the role of magic user is often filled with a scientist or other intelligence-based class, while the cleric becomes a medic or similarly supportive role, and the rogue and/or ranger with an explorer or assassin.
+In science fiction and other non-fantasy role-playing games, the role of magic user is often filled with a scientist or other intelligence-based class, while the Cleric becomes a medic or similarly supportive role, and the Rogue and/or Ranger with an explorer or assassin.
 Some science fiction and supernatural-themed RPGs also use psychic powers as a stand in for magic.
 There are also character classes that combine features of the classes listed above and are frequently called hybrid classes.
 Some examples include the Bard (a cross between the Thief and Mage with an emphasis on interpersonal skills, mental and visual spells, and supportive magical abilities), or the Paladin (a cross between the Fighter and Cleric with slightly decreased combat skills relative to a fighter but various innate abilities that are used to heal or protect allies and repel and/or smite evil opponents).